jipson7/learning-lisp/README.md

 As mentioned in the prior section the `eq` function is made specifically for symbols and should be used as such.
 If you are certain the data that you are comparing will be symbols it is always best to use this function as it provides the best performance and most accurate results for symbols.

 As a general rule of thumb when learning, beginners are told that it is acceptable to use the `eq` function for symbols and `equal` for everything else.

+###Other Useful Functions

+A few other functions that can be used to check, manipulate, or assign

 ###Special functions for accessing List elements